COMET: Convolutional Dimension Interaction for Collaborative Filtering: Experiments

 To evaluate the quality of the generated recommendation list, we employ two evaluation metrics in this paper, namely \textsl{Hit Ratio} (HR) and \textsl{Normalized Discounted Cumulative Gain} (NDCG).
 HR@$k$ measures if the testing item is included in the top-$k$ recommendation list, and NDCG@$k$ takes the position of correct recommendations into account \cite{he2018outer}.

-\textbf{Performance Comparison (The Answer to RQ1)}
+\subsection{Performance Comparison (The Answer to RQ1)}

 Table 2 and Table 3 show the top-k evaluation on all three datasets.
-Obviously, COMET achieves the best performance on all datasets regarding to HR and NDCG.
+We run 5 times for each method and perform the significant test.
+Obviously, COMET achieves the best performance on all datasets regarding both HR and NDCG.
 We believe that the underlying factor is the interaction modeling process.
 By efficiently capturing the high-order interaction information among embedding maps, better representations of users and items are modeled.

-Besides, we can see that SVD++ achieves comparable performance to some deep models (i.e. MLP and ConvNCF) on ML-1M dataset, which may benefit from the abundant latent factors of interacted items in ML-1M dataset.
+Besides, we can see that SVD++ achieves comparable performance to some deep models (i.e. MLP and ConvNCF) on the ML-1M dataset, which may benefit from the abundant latent factors of interacted items in the ML-1M dataset.